15- Vs 30-year Mortgage Loans: What Is Right For You?

 On the other hand, if you have a little more disposable income or are approaching retirement, you may want the 15-year loan because it will ultimately save you money.
 Maybe you’re a young couple with plenty of income, and you’re not planning on having kids until several years.
 Getting a larger portion of your house paid off first may be in your future’s best interest.

-Another consideration you’ll have to make is regarding a prepayment penalty.
-You may be tempted to just make bigger payments on your 30-year mortgage so you can pay it off quicker and enjoy the lower price of a 15-year mortgage.
-However, you won’t get off that easily if your mortgage comes with a pre-payment penalty.
-Check with the specific loan terms to see if pre-payment is an option.
+Another consideration is any prepayment penalty.
+You may be tempted to just make bigger monthly payments or extra payments on your 30-year loan so you can pay it off quicker and enjoy the lower price of a 15-year mortgage.
+However, you won’t get off that easily if your mortgage comes with a prepayment penalty.
+Check with the specific loan terms to see if prepayment is an option.

 Ask the Advice of Experts!

-Still unsure what suits your needs based on differences between 15- and 30-year mortgages?
-An experienced real estate agent or certified public accountant can help determine how much money you can save with a 15-year mortgage!
-You can use a mortgage calculator to play around with the possibilities.
-Ultimately, it’s all about how these mortgage terms fit in with your financial future goals.
+The 15-year or 30-year mortgage are both solid options to meet your dreams of homeownership.
+Use a mortgage calculator to play around with the possibilities for savings or affording a home.
+Still unsure what loan option suits your needs based on the differences between 15- and 30-year mortgages?
+An experienced real estate agent, loan officer, or certified public accountant can help determine how much money you can save with a 15-year mortgage!
+Ultimately, it’s all about how these mortgage terms fit in with your current financial situation and future goals.

 Start Your Home Search